Keeping Animals in School Classrooms

 Animals in Research, Testing and Teaching

-SPCA only supports the keeping of animals for research, testing, and teaching in ways that protect the animals’ behavioural, health, and social needs.
+SPCA only supports the keeping of animals for research, testing, and teaching in ways that ensure animals used in research, testing, and teaching have a “Good Life” where they experience positive welfare for the entirety of their life and meet the animals’ physical, health, and behavioural needs.

-SPCA does not believe that an animal's welfare needs can be met in school classrooms.
+SPCA is concerned that some animals’ welfare needs cannot be met in school classrooms.

-Busy and noisy school environments can have negative impacts on the welfare of wild or domesticated animals, particularly as the welfare of the animals cannot be ensured at all times due to the proximity of many different people.
-Our organisation supports the teaching of animal behaviour, welfare,and reproduction cycles in schools without the need to keep captive animals.
+Busy and noisy school environments can have negative impacts on the welfare of animals, particularly as the welfare of some animals cannot be ensured at all times due to the proximity of many different people.
+Our organisation supports the teaching of animal behaviour, welfare, and reproduction cycles in schools without the need to keep captive animals.